-How self-serve is transforming the future of hospitality
+This is how self-service solutions are transforming the future of the hospitality industry

 There’s no avoiding how much the global hospitality industry has been impacted by COVID-19 – and how different it will look in the coming years once this critical economic sector gets back on its feet.